|Support||Email and Chat|

 Now add in the other people who would expect to be protected by your VPN service.
 It is safe to say that most households in the USA or Europe have far more than 5 devices that want to use the internet, likely all at the same time.

 Happily, there are a few VPN services that recognize this problem.
 Surfshark is one such VPN service.
 And their solution to “too many” devices wanting internet access at the same time.
 Surfshark is not only an excellent VPN service.
 They allow an unlimited number of simultaneous VPN connections on a single account.
-Another VPN offer an unlimited number of devices is IPVanish.
+We also discussed unlimited connections in our IPVanish review.

 Another solution to using an unlimited number of devices is to use a VPN router.
 This will count as only one device, yet it offers the benefits and encryption of the VPN to every devices that connects to your router.

 Hotspot Shield does offer a free version of the VPN, but we don’t recommend you use it.
 It is slow, limited to only 500 MB of data per day, and gathers even more information about what you do online than the paid version does.